Karaka-Management/oms-Script/Docs/Help/en/introduction.md

 ## Target Group

 The target group for this module is every organization which would like to create customized scripts & reports while still integrating and managing them through the Karaka application.
-The implementation of such scripts requires programming knowledge in PHP and potentially JavaScript.
+The implementation of such scripts requires programming knowledge in PHP and potentially JS.

 # Setup